cvanloo/m223-punchclock-quarkus/README.md

 /index.html    | Punchclock interface for users.
 /admin.html    | Admin page.

+## User Roles

+There are two roles: `User` and `Admin`.
+When creating an account from the admin page, the role has to be manually entered into the text field.

+When creating an account by signing up on the register page, the account will be automatically created using the role `User`.

 ## Admin Accounts

 Admin accounts need to be manually created using the H2 interface or on the Admin-Page using a different